 - About ¼ of your plate should contain healthy fats.

-- About ⅔ of your plate should be non-starchy veggies.
+- On the other half of the plate, about ⅔ should be non-starchy veggies.

-- The remainder of your plate should be slow, low carbs.
+- The remainder on the other half of your plate should be slow, low carbs.

 Every Plate should look something like this: